Time-evolving psychological processes over repeated decisions: A New Approach

 \section{A New Approach}

-We propose advancing scientific approaches to time-on-task effects by incorporating recent advances in statistical estimation.
-The key idea is to model changes in performance over time by allowing the parameters of a cognitive model to change with time-on-task, but to impose constraints upon those parameters by employing time-varying (dynamic) statistical models.
-These constraints combine the advantages of previous approaches, such as coherently pooling information across different blocks, while avoiding some of the limitations, such as assuming independence between blocks, or assuming rigid functional forms for the time effects.

-We illustrate and test our methods using data from three experiments: the one discussed above \citep{forstmann2008striatum}, and two reported by \cite{wagenmakers2008diffusion}.
-As has become standard in cognitive modelling, we adopt a Bayesian hierarchical approach to the analysis, which allows each participant to have a unique set of parameters for a cognitive model of the task, and that these parameters are constrained to follow a parametric distribution across participants.
-The extensions we now develop allow each individual participant's parameters to change with time-on-task.
-We operationalize ``time-on-task'' by splitting the data from each participant into blocks of trials.
-This allows for different ways in which the effects of time-on-task might be incorporated into a psychological theory:
+We illustrate and test our new theories of task dynamics using data from three experiments: the one discussed above \citep{forstmann2008striatum} and two reported by \cite{wagenmakers2008diffusion}.
+We adopt a hierarchical Bayesian approach to the analysis, with each subject having a unique set of parameters for a cognitive model of the task, and constrain these parameters to follow a parametric distribution across subjects.
+We explore three different accounts of dynamic change and the micro-structure of decision-making.
+For two accounts, we allow the parameters of the model to change across time in the experiment, according to simple statistical processes: either smooth polynomial trends, or flexible non-smooth changes described by an autoregressive process.
+For the third account, we investigate a model motivated by a process-level psychological theory of regime switching.
+This account encapsulates the idea that subjects can make decisions using different modes or ``states'', such as on-task and off-task, or more vs. less cautiously.
+The model explains how subjects switch between those different states, using a hidden Markov process.
+The state-based hidden Markov process is motivated by ``regime switching'' accounts of mind-wandering and decision-making \citep[e.g.][]{mcvay2010does,mittner2016neural,smallwood2015science,kahneman2011thinking}, which propose binary cognitive changes with unpredictable switches between hidden states.